dmp-labs/dmp-af/docs/tutorials/maintenance.md

 In each warehouse, there are some tasks to optimize the storage usage used by tables.
 In this tutorial, we will cover available tasks for _Databricks_.

+!!! warning
-> :grey_exclamation: Support of other warehouses will be added in the future.
+    Support of other warehouses will be added in the future.

+!!! warning
-> :warning: Dbt macros will be moved to separate package in the future.
+    Dbt macros will be moved to separate package in the future.

+!!! tip
-> To use the maintenance tasks in your project, you need to copy files from [macros](dags/macros) directory to your dbt project.
+    To use the maintenance tasks in your project, you need to copy files from [macros](dags/macros) directory to your dbt project.

 ### Databricks maintenance tasks